geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 To begin using the command line tools, first follow the [GeoMesa Deployment Tutorial](/geomesa-deployment/) to download and build the full GeoMesa project.

-This will build the project and GeoMesa TAR-ball.
-The TAR-ball can be found under `geomesa/geomesa-assemble/target`.
-Untar this file with:

-{% highlight bash %}
-tar xvfz geomesa-assemble/target/geomesa-{{ site.stableVersion }}-bin.tar.gz
-{% endhighlight %}

-Next, cd into the newly created directory with:

-{% highlight bash %}
-cd geomesa-{{ site.stableVersion }}
-{% endhighlight %}

-GeoMesa Tools relies on a GEOMESA_HOME environment variable.
-Running:

-{% highlight bash %}
-source bin/geomesa configure
-{% endhighlight %}

-will set this for you, add $GEOMESA_HOME/bin to your PATH, and source your new environment variables in your current shell session.
-Additionally, make sure that $ACCUMULO_HOME and
-$HADOOP_CONF_DIR environment variables are set.

-The next steps are to install the Java Advanced Imaging (JAI) and JLine libraries to the `$GEOMESA_HOME/lib` folder.
-These libraries are necessary for full functionality in the GeoMesa command line tools.
-In particular, the raster support needs the vecmath and jai jars.
-Scripts are provided that attempt to `wget` the JAI and JLine jars and install them:

-{% highlight bash %}
-bin/install-jai
-bin/install-jline
-bin/install-vecmath
-{% endhighlight %}

-Now, you should be able to use GeoMesa from any directory on your computer.
+This tutorial runs through the beginning steps of testing the GeoMesa Command Line Tools, and some of those tests are repeated in this tutorial.
+After following the GeoMesa Deployment Tutorial, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a different directory and run:

 {% highlight bash %}